-Alison LaRosa Montez
+Chair: Alison LaRosa Montez

 Alison LaRosa Montez joined the GBCC’s Board of Directors in 2012.
 An alto, she sings regularly with Boston Choral Ensemble and with Night Song at First Church Cambridge.
 She earned degrees in music (flute) from The Catholic University of America and arts management from Indiana University.
 Alison is currently part of the fundraising team at Tufts University School of Medicine and, prior to that, held administrative positions at Boston Musica Viva and Cleveland Play House.

 Jennifer Ritvo Hughes is Executive Director of Cantata Singers, a choir and orchestra widely recognized and respected throughout Boston’s musical community and beyond.
-Hughes joined Cantata Singers in July of 2012, and is responsible for the overall management and oversight of Cantata Singers’ finances, development, operations, artistic performances, educational outreach and long-range planning as the group’s chief administrative officer.
+Jennifer joined Cantata Singers in July of 2012, and is responsible for the overall management and oversight of Cantata Singers’ finances, development, operations, artistic performances, educational outreach and long-range planning as the group’s chief administrative officer.

-Prior to joining Cantata Singers, Hughes was Director of Publicity and Coordination for the Arts at Wellesley College, where she led the promotion of the College’s public arts and cultural events, and ran the Music Department’s Concert Series.
+Prior to joining Cantata Singers, Jennifer was Director of Publicity and Coordination for the Arts at Wellesley College, where she led the promotion of the College’s public arts and cultural events, and ran the Music Department’s Concert Series.
 Previous experience includes time as a Development Associate for the Boston Early Music Festival.

-Hughes’ history of leadership in the Greater Boston community includes serving as treasurer of the Wellesley College Friends of Art National Committee, Regional Co-Chair of the Wellesley Friends of Art Boston Committee, board member of the Wellesley College Hillel Alumnae Association and the Greater Boston Choral Consortium, and a corporation member of the Boston Early Music Festival.
+Jennifer’s history of leadership in the Greater Boston community includes serving as treasurer of the Wellesley College Friends of Art National Committee, Regional Co-Chair of the Wellesley Friends of Art Boston Committee, board member of the Wellesley College Hillel Alumnae Association and the Greater Boston Choral Consortium, and a corporation member of the Boston Early Music Festival.
 She is the former board president of the Society Zeta Alpha Alumnae Association and former planning committee member of Spaulding Hospital’s Young Professional’s Group.

 Jennifer enjoys cooking, hiking, and traveling, and is currently learning to play the piano.